umeshj310/umeshj310-restassured-bdd-framework-demo/README.md

 # RestAssured BDD Framework

-This is a sample RestAssured BDD framework with Cucumber and TestNG for API automation testing.
+Due to my company policies, i can't share the real project here so creates a sample RestAssured BDD framework with Cucumber and TestNG for API automation testing.

 ## Folder Structure